richdacuban/prototyping-boilerplate/readme.md

-# Prototyping Boilerplate

-This is a quick alternative to either browser based IDEs or setting up a build system every time you want to experiment.

-It makes the assumption that you are using a modern browser which supports both ES Modules and CSS Custom Properties.
-If your prototype is a success, you can package those same modules using your build system of choice.
+# TEC Opt-In ad assignment

+This is a simple and quick demo project created for Thought and Expression Company to demo a simple session based system for allowing a user to opt-in to see ads that may otherwise be objectionable.
+This project uses only plain html, plain javascript and css styling.
+The internal "ads" are in iframes and communicate with the parent window via postMessage

 ## Minimal Requirements